Timeline and Checklist for Competitive Applicants

 The CWRU School of Dental Medicine does not ask applicants to complete a secondary application after the AADSAS application has been submitted.
 Instead, applicants should send their supplemental application fee directly to CWRU School of Dental Medicine.
 Electronic transfer of funds through credit or debit card accounts is available here.

 If an applicant has a fee reduction waiver letter from AADSAS, a copy of this letter should be submitted so that the supplemental application fee can be waived.
+Applicants who apply for a fee waiver should refrain from submitting their application until a fee waiver decision has been confirmed.

 No checks or money orders.